YemSalat/url-parser/README.md

 `serializeUrl(params)`
 Create url from object with url props

-You may also update the query string, this is done w/ query-string, so all of its rules and options apply

 ### Options
 `allowNoProtocol` - allows urls w/o specified protocol to be parsed All options for `query-string` package are also supported for updateUrl method